 With almost 5,000 km of coastline, Spain has at least 3,000 catalogued beaches including consistently more Blue Flag beaches than anywhere else in Europe.
-That's nearly double the numbers of France's beaches and more than double Italy's.
+That's nearly double the numbers of France's beaches and more than double Italy's, which are, incidentally, mostly pay-to-use.

 Prices are low, jet-lag is zero from north Europe, sunshine just about guaranteed in season and most locals speak some English - and if not Spanish is the world's easiest major language.

-Sands are wide and warm on the Med coasts even if the colour can be a bit dark (or occasionally black), the waters are warm during summer months (though not on the Atlantic side), sunshine and watersports plentiful and costs low, particularly for all-inclusive packages.
+Sands are wide and warm on the Med coasts even if the colour can be a bit dark (or occasionally black), the waters are warm during summer months (though not so much on the Atlantic coast), sunshine and watersports plentiful and costs low, particularly for all-inclusive packages.

-For lengths of pristine, unspoilt sand from June to August sun-seekers will have to look long and hard, possibly finding it on Spain's spectacular Atlantic coast up north, the Costa de la Luz in the far south west, or on the islands, the Balearics or Canaries.
+For lengths of pristine, uncrowded sand from June to August sun-seekers will have to look long and hard, perhaps finding something resembling like the dream on Spain's spectacular Atlantic coast up north (particularly on the Costa de Cantabria), as well as the Costa de la Luz in the distant south west, or on the islands, the Balearics or Canaries.

 Beach Seasons: From May to late September are the most popular months for beach-lovers of course, but the sea is still comfortable for swimming in October.
 Naturally beaches along the southern Spanish coast and Balearic islands have a longer season, even if the Mediterranean does get chilly and sunshine is less guaranteed, so it is not bad idea to go in the off-season for space, tranquility and even lower prices.